 The Municipal Manager is the Accounting Officer of the municipality.
 He is the head of the administration and primarily has to serve as chief custodian of service delivery and implementation of political priorities.
-He is assisted by his directorship, which constitutes the management team below:
+He is assisted by his

 MUNICIPAL MANAGER